joetituskumar/machine-status-devops-lab/README.md

 ## 📌 Project Goal

-The goal of this project is to practice an end-to-end DevOps workflow:
+The goal of this project is to implement an end-to-end DevOps workflow:

 1. Build a small FastAPI application.
 2. Containerize the application with Docker.